 Track mileage automatically

 Grey fleet software helps you stay on top of compliance.
-But when it comes to mileage, one requirement stands above the rest: ATO-compliant record-keeping.
+But when it comes to business kilometres, one requirement stands above the rest: ATO-compliant record-keeping.

-In this article, we’ll look at what to look for in a mileage tracking solution for your grey fleet.
+In this article, we’ll look at what to look for in a kilometre tracking solution for your grey fleet.

 “People don’t want mileage tracking to feel like big brother.
 They’re much more comfortable when it’s clear they keep control over their journeys and what gets submitted.”